Xuyan0518/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_.
 2. Java `11` or above installed in the user's device.
 3. The application should not have access to the internet.
-4. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-6. The user should be someone who plays strategy games, MOBAs (Multiplayer Online Battle Arenas), or certain RPGs (Role-Playing Games).
+5. The user should be someone who plays strategy games, MOBAs (Multiplayer Online Battle Arenas), or certain RPGs (Role-Playing Games).
-7. The application should implement robust security measures to protect user data as the user will be adding sensitive information of others.
-8. The application will provide comprehensive documentation and tutorials for users to get the most out of the application.
+6. The application will provide comprehensive documentation and tutorials for users to get the most out of the application.
-9. The application should feature an optimized search algorithm to handle quick searches through extensive data, providing immediate feedback and results to users.

 *{More to be added}*